New York Vehicle Inspection Program (NYVIP3)

 These vehicles are exempt

-- diesel-powered vehicle that are model year 1996 or older and have a gross vehicle weight rating (GVWR) more than 8,500 pounds
+- diesel-powered vehicles that have a gross vehicle weight rating (GVWR) more than 8,500 pounds

 - electric-powered vehicles

 - vehicles subject to the heavy vehicle safety inspection

 What emissions inspection is required if a gas-powered vehicle is not required to have the OBDII test and is not exempt from emissions inspection?